In our world, potential is equally distributed. Opportunity and access are not.

 As a result, vast human potential is lost, beginning in childhood from ages zero to four.
 The only thing worse than this is when we don’t act to change it.

-We believe that to do this we must increase opportunity for learning at very young ages.
-This means providing parents and caregivers access to the tools and methods that will ensure a strong foundational education for the children, and connecting adults to the resources necessary to empower well being in the home.
+We believe that to do this we must increase opportunity for learning at the most critical period of human development.
+This means providing parents and caregivers access to the tools and meth-ods that will ensure a strong foundational education for children of ages 0-4, and to the resources necessary to empower well being in the home.

-The stresses of poverty, frustrations in the educational system, social and emotional pressures and societal injustice can present barriers for a bright future.
-Washtenaw Promise works with young families, schools and the community, to remove those barriers for children, beginning at the most critical ages, from birth to five years old.
+The stresses of poverty, social injustice, and emotional challenges present barriers to the bright future that every child needs and deserves.
+Washtenaw Promise works with children, young fam-ilies, schools and the community, to remove those barriers.

 Every child should have the chance to live their dreams . . .